Azaemeki13/42-core/tools/README.txt

 SRC = \
 # END SRC (line number: )

-format.sh allows you to automatically format using c_formatter_42 given that you installed it correctly.
+autonormy allows you to automatically format using c_formatter_42 given that you installed it correctly.

-For both of them, you can just type nameofthescript.sh .                (. if you want whole folder , classic command) Cheers
+For both of them, you can just type nameofthescript.sh or autonormy  .                (. if you want whole folder , classic command, otherwise for autonormy , if you just wnt one file, autonormy nameofthefile.filxtension)
+Cheers